 Vendors took over more and more of what used to be the partners’ roles.
 As a result, the partners' position in the value chain kept changing.
 When leads dried up, some partners felt that they needed their vendors to also supply customers and to market the partners’ value on top of doing product marketing.
 When vendors took over most of the marketing, they took another step down the slippery slope of a partner ecosystem gone bust.
 At some point, they even began communicating directly with customers, and in many cases ended up selling the product directly and cutting out the partner completely.

 Ten years ago partners used to bring value in local implementations--now the landscape has changed.
-Web meetings and online tools have redefined what it means to offer implementation as a local expertise.
-If (local) installation is the only value added by partners, the ecosystem soon loses most of its relevance.
+Web meetings and online tools have redefined what it means to offer implementation as local expertise.
+If (local) installation is the only value-added by partners, the ecosystem soon loses most of its relevance.

 Well then, what do you do?
 How do you build a healthy partner ecosystem?
 It’s simple.
 Remember the coral reefs?.
 They are able to begin life and sustain themselves because they do it together.
 Set the bar high on what it means to be a good partner for your business.
 This will create a robust partner ecosystem — a throwback to the heyday of the partner as the customer’s hero — good business for everyone.
 Don't think of it as replacing your partner, but helping partners be the best they can be.
 And so will you, with the product you create.